-It is in our nature to seek life purpose.
-Ever since humans have contemplated their place in the universe and tried to create something that would make the world a better place and outlast their lives, there have been purpose seekers.
+It is our nature to seek life purpose.
+Ever since humans have contemplated their place in the universe and tried to create something that would make the world a better place and outlast their lives, there are purpose seekers.

-Autonomy and mastery are essential to keep you motivated and performing at the highest levels.
-But there is a third element that is crucial to raising performance even higher, its purpose.
+Autonomy and mastery are essential to performing at the highest levels.
+There is a third element that is crucial to raising performance even higher its purpose.
 The most highly motivated people not to mention those who are most satisfied have aligned themselves with a cause greater than themselves.

 “One cannot lead a life that is truly excellent without feeling that one belongs to something greater and more permanent than oneself.”
 Mihaly Csikszentmihalyi

 If you look at the business arena companies, are just beginning to realize how purpose plays a major role in motivation.
 They are noticing that compensated engagement is going down, and uncompensated effort is going up.
 You are seeing more and more Americans volunteering than ever before.
 Wealth maximization doesn’t fully motivate people.
 The profit motive may not be as powerful as a purpose motive.
 The impetus to take on challenges is much stronger when you are aligned with something larger than yourself.